February 26 subgroup meetings

 November 2025 – Main Meeting

-We welcomed 45 members to our November meeting which included our Annual meeting.
+We welcomed 45 members to our November meeting which included our Annual Meeting.
 Our planned speaker was unable to join us, but Christine Gould kindly came along and shared her experience as a volunteer for the Fairtrade Stall in Warrington Market.
 She set up a mini-stall for our meeting.
 We started the evening with the Annual Meeting.
 Pat shared the Financial Report demonstrating a healthy Bank Balance, while subsidising several events to ensure our members get good value for their subscription.
 Jean presented the annual report as a slideshow, reminding members about the very varied programmes for our main meetings,…

 Continue reading